flyingpeach/sls-code/matlab/README.md

 ## D-Phi Iteration
 Based on the SLS parametrization, the D-Phi iteration algorithm provides distributed, localized, and scalable robust control of systems with structured uncertainties.
-The algorithm is introduced in [Distributed Robust Control for Systems with Structured Uncertainties](https://arxiv.org/abs/2204.02493)

- This algorithm works for L1, L-infinity, and [nu](https://arxiv.org/abs/2204.05359) robustness.
+The algorithm is introduced in [Distributed Robust Control for Systems with Structured Uncertainties](https://arxiv.org/abs/2204.02493), and works with L1, L-infinity, and [nu](https://arxiv.org/abs/2204.05359) robustness.

 `d_phi_iteration/d_phi_iteration.m` contains the algorithm that produces a distributed controller that is robust to structured uncertainty.